-The CTLE figure of merit type is selected using the two-bit field in register 0x31, bits 4:3, with the same effect as in Table 9.
+The CTLE figure of merit type is selected using the two-bit field in register 0x31, bits 4:3.

 For some transmission media the adaptation can reach a better setting if a different figure of merit is used.
-The DS110DF410 includes the capability of adapting based on a configurable figure of merit.
-The configurable figure of merit is structured as shown in Equation 1.
+The DS125RT410 includes the capability of adapting based on a configurable figure of merit.
+The configurable figure of merit is structured as listed in Equation 7.

-$$FOM = (HEO - b) \times a + (VEO - c) \times (1 - a)$$ (1)
+$$FOM = (HEO - b) \times a + (VEO - c) \times (1 - a)$$